SQL WHERE and HAVING clause (with examples)

 HAVING clause

-clause comes into play.
+Well, that is where the HAVING clause comes into play.
 Let's say we want to know which store have more

 than 50 stock of our ice creams.
 We can find out with the following query.